rayrwang/kine/README.md

 ## Current Features

 - Elytra flight directors and autopilot for optimal technique.
-	- Altitude indicator.
+	- Start high enough, then press P to engage.
-- Display player speed (total and ground).
+- Display player speed and altitude.
 - Show health of mobs.
 - Block breaking percentage and time left indicator.
 - Fall prevention: the mod will prevent you from walking off ledges greater than 3 blocks high, you can override it by jumping then walking off.